AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 ```

 ### Challenges
-The model suffers with few challenges, as pointed by my mentor Dr. Jan Gorisch, which is specific to German.
+On close observation of the decoded transcripts, my mentor Dr. Jan Gorisch identified a few challenges, which are specific to German.

 1. Homonymes, i.e., same sounds but different spelling and meaning.
 Example: